faest-sign/faest-sign.github.io/index.md

 ---
 layout: home
-title: "Come join the FAEST"
+title: "Come and join the FAEST"
 ---

 Pages